Ramboll Studio Dreiseitl

-Ramboll Studio Dreiseitl is one of the leading landscape architecture practices of Germany specialising in the integration of art, urban hydrology, environmental engineering, and landscape architecture within an urban context.
+Ramboll Studio Dreiseitl Was one of the leading landscape architecture practices of Germany specialising in the integration of art, urban hydrology, environmental engineering, and landscape architecture within an urban context.

 The practise was founded in 1980 by the German landscape architect Herbert Dreiseitl with a goal to promote sustainable projects with a high aesthetic and social value.
 Today it has offices in Germany, Singapore and Beijing.

 In May 2013, Atelier Dreiseitl was renamed Ramboll Studio Dreiseitl GmbH and became a partner within the international engineering consultancy, the Ramboll Group A/S, based in Copenhagen.